This RFA closed on August 25, 2022

 • Abstract: Describe your project in brief (maximum of 250 words).

-• Project / Work Plan: A description of the proposed work, including an overview of the primary challenges that the project seeks to address, and existing work that serves as a foundation (maximum of 1,000 words).
+• Project / Work Plan: Describe the proposed work, including an overview of the primary challenges that the project seeks to address, and existing work that serves as a foundation (maximum of 1,000 words).

 • Utility: Summarize how the project supports scientific researchers to gain more insight from single-cell data.
 Clarify the anticipated impact and utility it will have for the community (maximum of 500 words).